-Once we sign the final sales contract, you’ll begin working with your mortgage lender to close the loan.
+Once we sign the final sales contract, you’ll begin working with your mortgage lender or Short term lending company to close the loan.
 This won’t take very long at all if you’re pre-approved, but you’ll need to keep in close contact with your lender.
 And I’ll manage all the property information your lender needs to close the loan.

 Step 8 – Close the deal